pottee/JuiceShop_Test/README.md

 **How to run test:**

-1. Ensure can run this command
+1. Ensure can run this command.

        robot --version

-   Then it's ready to run the test cases:
+2. Then it's ready to run the test cases:
-   For, running all test cases,
+   For, running all test cases.

        robot -d results tests/Owasp.robot